 The School of Business at George Fox University seeks to encourage continual intellectual, social, and spiritual growth through a caring, Christ-centered learning community that is responsive to the individual.
 We develop promising leaders and managers to be servants for the world.

 Programs

 Programs offered by the School of Business include:

 Master's

-- Master of Business Administration (M.B.A.)
-Part-Time Program - Master of Business Administration (M.B.A.)
-Full-Time Program - Certificate in Finance - Certificate in Organizational Strategy - Certificate in Strategic Human Resource Management
+- · Master of Business Administration (M.B.A.)
+Part-Time Program - · Master of Business Administration (M.B.A.)
+Full-Time Program

 Doctoral